Direct Injection Tuning: What Actually Makes Power and What Will Bite You

 Use Quality Fuel and Maintain the Injectors

 Direct injection systems are unforgiving with poor-quality fuel.
-Fuel with high sulphur content or inconsistent ethanol blends can alter injector spray patterns and cause deposits on the injector tips.
-If you're running a tuned DI engine regularly, use the highest octane fuel available, consider a quality fuel system cleaner at regular service intervals, and have the intake valves inspected for carbon buildup at around 60,000–80,000 km.
+Fuel with high sulfur content or inconsistent ethanol blends can alter injector spray patterns and cause deposits on the injector tips.
+Use the highest octane fuel available for a tuned DI engine.
+Consider a quality fuel system cleaner at regular service intervals.
+And budget for intake valve inspections: plan on checking them around 60,000 miles on a modified engine, earlier if you are running hard on a regular basis.

 Treat the Engine as a System